Inventory, bskt : 0

 Waxberries are small to medium-sized fruits, averaging 1 to 3 centimeters in diameter, and have a round to oval shape.
 The fruit has a distinct texture, covered in semi-rough bumps, crevices, and nodes.
 The thick skin also ranges in color from red to dark purple, sometimes white, depending on the specific variety, and has a chewy consistency.
 Underneath the surface, the flesh is soft, succulent, and aqueous, showcasing a ruby ring just below the skin, lightening to a cream-colored hue in the center.
 The flesh also encases a hard seed that is inedible and should be discarded before consumption.
 Waxberries have edible skin and flesh, creating a sweet-tart flavor with floral, herbal, and fruity nuances reminiscent of strawberries, pomegranates, and raspberries.

-Waxberries are only available for a few weeks between late spring and early summer.
+Waxberries are only available for a few weeks in the late spring through early summer.

 Recipes that include Waxberries.
 One is easiest, three is harder.

 |Experiments from a Tiny Kitchen in Shanghai||Waxberry Cobbler|

 |Vegan Ann||Yumberry Ice Pop and Sorbet|